H3cth0r/HomadeGraphicsTranformations/README.md

 ## Moving around the pygame environment
 keys 1, 2, 3, 4 are the keys for controlling rotation.
-keys ASDW are the keys for movin up, down, left and right.
+keys ASDW are the keys for moving up, down, left and right.

 ## Running videos